williamxyshi/artemis-onboarding-readmes/bigquery.md

 Note the above roles only permit Artemis to view the structure of objects and BigQuery workloads.
 They do not allow Artemis to view any data stored within objects.

-1. In the google cloud console, select the project running BigQuery from the dropdown in the top left
+1. In the google cloud console, select your organization from the dropdown in the top left
 2. Go to IAM from the navigation menu
 3. Click **GRANT ACCESS**
 4. Enter the copied service account email as the principal
 5. Add the 3 roles listed above
 6. Click **SAVE**
-7. Repeat the above steps for each project running BigQuery

 ## Step 4: Enable Billing Export